smfriedman/wgetter/README.md

-Utility for automating back up and hasing of websites (wget and hashdeep), developed for backing up EPA sites and data.
+Utility to crawl, archive, and hash websites (wget and hashdeep), developed for backing up EPA sites and data.
 Takes CSV files as input -- example input files are in /input.

 Additional work was done to copy over files via FTP.